pointOfive/Home/Bio/README.md

 [Riverside Park](https://www.google.com/maps/@40.8027274,-73.9705007,14z)).
 Aside from Central Park (which is obviously the best thing a city ever did for itself), I am unendingly impressed with the efficieny of the [Subway System](http://web.mta.info/maps/submap.html) in [Manhattan](https://en.wikipedia.org/wiki/Boroughs_of_New_York_City)
-(which clearly clearly distinguish me as a non-native), and I am very appreciative of the opportunity I've had to live in, explore, and enjoy this unique city.
+(which clearly distinguishes me as a non-native).
+I am extremely appreciative of the opportunity I've had to live in, explore, and enjoy this unique city.

 ## ATX